smeagolthellama/szakdolgozat-notes/overview.md

 # Distributed Authenticated Datastream: Overview
 ## Network

-Data is passed downs a binary tree, with a source of data at the root.
+Data is passed downs a tree, with a source of data at the root.
 The data shares properties with a live broadcast: e.g. one should be able to join anytime, with one authoritative source and many potentially interested listeners.

 A trust system is in place to promote the health of the network, placing untrusted nodes closer to the leaves.
 Trust is gained by providing a high quality rebroadcast.
 Trust is only one factor in the weight system, allowing for new members of the network to actually gain trust, and for unreliable nodes to regain trust.